+Are you looking for a relaxing water-based vacation destination?
 Potlatch State Park is an excellent place to visit that offers plenty of shoreline fun, water activities, awesome clamming, and 96 campsites, including 36 with water and electricity.
-Located 40 miles northwest of Olympia, Washington on the Olympic Peninsula, Potlatch State Park is situated along the Hood Canal with 5,700 feet of saltwater shoreline within its 84 acres.
-The park was created starting in 1960 and has been enlarged throughout the years up to 2007 when the last parcel of shoreline was purchased by the state of Washington.
+Located 40 miles northwest of Olympia, Washington, on the Olympic Peninsula, Potlatch State Park is situated along the Hood Canal and features 5,700 feet of saltwater shoreline within its 84 acres.
+The park was created in 1960 and has been enlarged throughout the years until 2007 when the state of Washington purchased the last parcel of shoreline.
 The first European to sail along the Hood Canal was British explorer Captain George Vancouver who traveled the canal in 1792.
 The surrounding area around Potlatch was home to two lumber mills as late as the mid-20th century.

 Bring your water boots and shovel because you will be delighted with the clamming opportunities at Potlatch State Park.
-Access is easy along the 5,700 feet of shoreline along the Hood Canal with the best being near the main parking lot.
+Access is easy along the 5,700 feet of shoreline along the Hood Canal, with the best spot to clam being near the main parking lot.
 You can expect an abundance of clams with manila, butter, and native littlenecks being the most predominant types.
 The best time for you to go clamming is during mid and low tide, so make sure you check the tide tables.
-The season runs from the beginning of April thru the end of August.
+The season runs from the beginning of April through the end of August.